Why The World Is Still Pumping So Much Oil Even As Demand Drops Away

 The number of active drilling rigs has dropped to less than 440, according to data from Baker Hughes; it was at 825 a year ago.

-That means a drop in output, particularly for shale producers, who have to keep drilling new wells just to maintain existing production levels.
+That means a drop in output, particularly for shale producers, which have to keep drilling new wells just to maintain existing production levels.

-But Bernadette Johnson, of Enverus, notes that new shale wells can also be drilled and brought online unusually quickly.
-That means that while the shale industry — like the rest of the oil industry — is currently reeling, production could also come back quite quickly if demand returns.
+But Johnson, of Enverus, notes that new shale wells can also be drilled and brought online unusually quickly.
+This means that while the shale industry — like the rest of the oil industry — is currently reeling, production could also come back quite quickly if demand returns.